 In addition to the permanent flux of GCR, sporadic solar energetic particle (SEP) events occur sometimes when strong fluxes of energetic particles are produced in solar flares or CMEs.
-Such SEPs (mostly protons) interacting with the Earth's atmosphere can produce an important increase of the atmosphere ionization (e.g. Schröter et al., 2006).
-Usually SEPs are accelerated up to hundreds of MeV, and the corresponding increase of the ionization is observed only at high altitude in the polar atmosphere.
+Such SEPs (mostly protons) interacting with the Earth's atmosphere can produce an important increase of the atmosphere ionization (e.g., Schröter et al. 2006).
+Usually SEPs are accelerated up to hundreds MeV, and the corresponding increase of ionization is observed only at high altitude in the polar atmosphere.
 However, particles can be accelerated up to higher energies (a few GeV) during strong events called GLE (Ground Level Enhancement of cosmic rays).
 Ionization effects due to GLEs can extend down to the lower altitude.
-Here we quantitatively consider the ionization effect of a severe SEP/GLE event of 20/01/2005, which was one of the strongest GLEs ever observed (nearly 5-fold increase of the ground-level CR intensity at South Pole around 06:55-07:00 UT).
+Here we quantitatively consider the ionization effect of a severe SEP/GLE event of 20 January 2005, which was one of the strongest GLEs ever observed (nearly 5-fold increase of the ground-level CR intensity at the South Pole around 06:55-07:00 UT).
 We have computed the ionization of the Earth's atmosphere by SEPs at the peak of the event.
 We have considered the spectrum and the angular distribution of solar protons outside the magnetosphere computed by Bütikofer et al. (2006) from the neutron monitor network data.
 In contrast to GCR which impinge on Earth nearly isotropically, SEP have an anisotropic spatial distribution, especially during the main phase of the event, propagating mostly along the IMF line.
-An illustration of the method to account for the anisotropic SEP propagation is shown in Fig. 3 for two high-latitude sites on Earth, site I (57.5°N $60^{\circ}$ W) and site II (67.5° S 140° E).
-The asymptotic directions, representing the particle arrival directions outside the magnetosphere, depend on the paticle's rigidity and are computed using the backward trajectory technique (Smart et al., 2000) and plotted in Fig. 3A.
-The geomagnetic field is described by a combination of the IGRF-2005 and Tsyganenko (1989) models.
-The main direction of the solar proton population outside the magnetosphere, also called the apparent source, is shown in Fig. 3A by the asterisk, together with the asymptotic directions corresponding to the pitch angles of $5^{\circ}$ , $20^{\circ}$ , $56^{\circ}$ and $92^{\circ}$ .
-For the peak time of this GLE the pitch angle distribution of the solar protons was very narrow with the flux at 55° pitch angle being only 10% of the flux in the main direction (IMF).
-Knowing the asymptotic directions, the enrgy spectrum, and the angular distribution of SEPs outside the magnetosphere, one can compute the flux of SEP at the top of the atmosphere as shown in Fig. 3B.
-The GCR proton spectrum for this specific time is also plotted for comparison.
-Because of the very narrow pitch-angle distribution of SEP in the peak phase of the event, the flux at the site II in the south hemisphere is an order of magnitude higher than at the site I in the northern hemisphere, since the former is close to the IMF direction (about $20^{\circ}$ ).
-Using the procedure described above we have computed the flux of SEP at the top of the atmosphere globally in a $5^{\circ}x5^{\circ}$ geographic grid.
-Next, the CRII over the globe was computed for the peak of the SEP event of 20/01/2005 using the Bern model (see Sect.
-2.1).
-The resulting CRII is shown in Fig. 4 for the upper troposphere.
-The top panel represents the total ionization accounting for both SEP and GCR fluxes, while in the bottom panel the ionization induced only by GCR is plotted as reference.
-One can see that the increase in CRII due to solar cosmic rays strongly depends on the location and, for this particular event, can be as great as a factor of 100 in a very localised region around $70^{\circ}S$ $140^{\circ}E$ .
-This is a direct consequence of the high anisotropy of the solar particles at this specific time.
+An illustration of the method to account for the anisotropic SEP propagation is shown in Fig. 3 for two high-latitude sites on Earth, site I (57.5°N, 60°W) and site II (67.5°S, 140°E).
+The asymptotic directions, representing the particle arrival directions outside the magneto-

 Fig. 3.
-Illustration of the method used for computing the solar proton flux at the top of the atmosphere from its spectrum and angular distribution outside the magnetosphere.
-A) Pitch angles and asymptotic directions for the two sites on Earth at 06:55 UT on 20/01/2005.
-The asterisk denotes the direction of the IMF.
-B) The corresponding flux of solar protons at the top of the atmosphere.
+Illustration of the method used for computing the solar proton flux at the top of the atmosphere from its spectrum and angular distribution outside the magnetosphere: (a) Pitch angles and asymptotic directions for the two sites on Earth at 06:55 UT on 20 January 2005.
+The asterisk denotes the apparent source direction of the solar proton flux, which was close to the direction of the IMF; (b) The corresponding flux of solar protons at the top of the atmosphere.
+Colour version of this figure is available in electronic edition only.